 To be able to run DPDK on Intel cards, it is required to change the default Intel driver to either vfio-pci or igb_uio driver.
 The process is described in DPDK manual page regarding Linux drivers.
+The Intel NICs have the amount of RX/TX descriptors capped at 4096.
+This should be possible to change by manually compiling the DPDK while changing the value of respective macros for the desired drivers (e.g. IXGBE_MAX_RING_DESC/I40E_MAX_RING_DESC).
 DPDK is natively supported by Mellanox and thus their NICs should work "out of the box".